-The many photographs drawings and articles around you show the history of Tuckers, the railway & Newton Abbot.
+The many photographs, drawings and articles around the bar show the history of Tuckers Maltings, its links to the railway and Newton Abbot.
 Part of the building was at one time was used as the store for Henley’s Cider, the original sign for which can be seen on the wall.

 We came across this place quite by chance while walking the Templers Way and it was a godsend on a hot and thirsty day.
 Incredible array of beers and some genuine effort has gone into selecting decent real ales and craft beers.